mbitsnbites/c-comments-to-cpp/README.md

 This tool converts C style comments to C++ style comments.

-The program expects the source file on STDIN, and writes the result to STDOUT.
+By default the program expects the source file on STDIN, and writes the result to STDOUT (it is also possible to pass the paths of the input and ouput files as command line options).

+You can also alter the behavior of the conversion by passing command line options.

+For mor information, run `c-comments-to-cpp.py --help`

 For example, if this is `test.cpp`: